sa-mm/getting-started-solution-template/README.md

 You can also provides a matching unit types

 Example: "data_in.temperature_deg_celsius" OR "data_in.temperature_C" will be of type 'TEMPERATURE' & unit 'DEG_CELSUIS'

+You can also specify additional, or overload existing channels in the module [vendor.configIO](./modules/vendor/configIO.lua).